iraouiabdou/attn_is_all_u_need_reimplementation/README.md

   (norm inside the residual branch, plus final LNs after the encoder and decoder stacks) trained smoothly on the first try with the same hyperparameters — that run is [`logs/preln_training.txt`](logs/preln_training.txt).
-- **Shared 32k WordPiece vocab** (HuggingFace `tokenizers`) instead of the paper's BPE, trained on the sampled training pairs.
 - **Data**: 1M pairs streamed + shuffled from `wmt/wmt14 fr-en` (the full set is ~40.8M), with some filtering: empty/identical pairs, pairs longer than `max_seq=300`, and pairs with a src/tgt length ratio > 2.5 are dropped (~33k pairs removed).
-- Single GPU, 10 epochs — nowhere near the paper's compute, so scores are not comparable to the paper's BLEU 38+.
+- Single GPU, 10 epochs — nowhere near the paper's compute, so scores are not comparable to the paper's BLEU 41+.

 ## Results